-Priority is given to those students who apply by June 30.
+• Priority is given to those students who apply before June 1st for fall and November 1st for spring.

-The Academic Distinction/Honor Scholarship pays only the tuition costs for full-time enrollment (12 hours or more excluding correspondence and/or developmental courses) and for only those classes taken on the ASUMH campus, including ASUMH online classes.
+The Academic Distinction/Honor Scholarship pays only the tuition costs for full-time enrollment (12 hours or more excluding correspondence and/or developmental courses) and for only those classes offered through ASUMH, including ASUMH online classes.
 The following courses will not be counted toward full-time enrollment: Developmental Math I, II or III, Basic Math, Beginning Algebra, College Reading, College Writing, Composition Lab or Foundations of Reading and Writing.